deepflowio/docs/translate/translated/05-features/04-continuous-profiling/02-configuration.md

 > This document was translated by ChatGPT

-# eBPF OnCPU Profiling
+# eBPF On-CPU Profiling

-eBPF OnCPU Profiling is enabled by default, but you need to specify the list of processes to enable by modifying `static_config.ebpf.on-cpu-profile.regex`.
+eBPF On-CPU Profiling is enabled by default, but you need to specify the list of processes to be enabled by modifying `static_config.ebpf.on-cpu-profile.regex`.
 By default, it is only enabled for processes whose names start with `deepflow-`.
 The configuration parameters supported by the Agent are as follows:

 ```yaml
 static_config: